Radio Link Protocol

 Radio Link Protocol (RLP) is an automatic repeat request (ARQ) fragmentation protocol used over a wireless (typically cellular) air interface.
+RLP occurs on the data link layer (Layer 2) of the OSI networking model.

-Most wireless air interfaces are tuned to provide 1% packet loss, and most Vocoders are mutually tuned to sacrifice very little voice quality at 1% packet loss.
+Most wireless air interfaces are tuned to provide 1% packet loss, and most vocoders are mutually tuned to sacrifice very little voice quality at 1% packet loss.
 However, 1% packet loss is intolerable to all variants of TCP, and so something must be done to improve reliability for voice networks carrying TCP/IP data.

-A RLP detects packet losses and performs retransmissions to bring packet loss down to .01%, or even .0001%, which is suitable for TCP/IP applications.
+A RLP detects packet losses and performs retransmissions to bring packet loss down to approximately .01%, or even .0001%, which is suitable for TCP/IP applications.
+When the receiver detects a missed packet, it sends a NAK (not acknowledged) frame to the sender, which triggers a retransmission of the missing packet.
+At the same time, the receiver sets a timer for receipt of the missing packet.
+Each time the timer expires without receipt of the packet, the receiver resets the timer and sends NAK a number of times equal to 1 + the number of times the timer has already expired, up to a limit.

 RLP also implements stream fragmentation and reassembly, and sometimes, in-order delivery.
-Newer forms of RLP also provide framing and compression, while older forms of RLP rely upon a higher-layer PPP protocols to provide these functions.
+Some forms of RLP rely upon a higher-layer PPP protocol to provide these functions, while newer forms of RLP also provide framing and compression.